odewahn/dds-field-guide/cloud-as-default.md

  These are value-added services built on top of raw hosting providers.
 For example, a PaaS might allow you to easily spin up a machine based on a particular stack when you deploy your application.
 Internal cloud and PaaS services::

-// I changed the bulleted list to a variable list.
-I didn't see a description for the last item though.
+// I changed this and the following lists in this file list to variable lists, although I'm not sure this is the right way to do it in Markdown.
+Because of that, I just commented elsewhere in the project where I thought there should be a variable list instead.
+Also, I didn't see a description for the last item.

 These are tools and services you're likely to encounter here: